Kirisos-Guna/Leetcode/1975-MaximumMatrixSum/README.md

 Input: matrix = [[1,2,3],[-1,-2,-3],[1,2,3]]
 Output: 16
-Explanation: We can follow the following step to reach sum equals 16:
+Explanation: We can follow the following steps to reach a sum equals 16:
 - Multiply the 2 last elements in the second row by -1.